The Grand Budapest Hotel: Accolades

 The Grand Budapest Hotel was not an immediate favorite to dominate the 87th Academy Awards season.
-The film's early March opening was thought to deter any chance of Oscar recognition, since the usual industry practice to better position feature films for awards attention is to schedule a fall release.
+The film's early March opening was thought to deter any chance of Oscar recognition, for scheduling a fall release was the usual practice for studios positioning their films for awards attention.
 The last spring season releases to achieve Best Picture success until then were Erin Brockovich (2000) and The Silence of the Lambs (1991).
-As the Academy Award nominations approached, a frontrunner had not emerged, partly as a result of a critical backlash against the season's biggest contenders, such as American Sniper, Selma and The Imitation Game.
-But US critics spread their honors for The Grand Budapest Hotel when compiling their end-of-year lists, and the film soon gained momentum thanks to a significant presence in the award circuit.
-Fox Searchlight president Nancy Utley attributed the film's ascendancy to its months-long presence on multi-media home entertainment platforms, which provided greater viewing opportunity for Academy voters.
-At the Academy Award season, the film received nominations for Best Picture, Best Director (tied with Birdman), Best Original Screenplay, Best Cinematography, and Best Film Editing; and won Best Original Score, Best Production Design, Best Makeup and Hairstyling, and Best Costume Design.
+A frontrunner had not emerged as the Academy Award nominations approached, partly as a result of a critical backlash against the season's biggest contenders, such as American Sniper, Selma and The Imitation Game.
+Even so, US critics spread their honors for The Grand Budapest Hotel when compiling their end-of-year lists, and the film soon gained momentum thanks to a sustained presence in the award circuit.
+Fox Searchlight president Nancy Utley attributed the film's ascendancy to its months-long presence on multimedia home entertainment platforms, which lent greater viewing opportunity for Academy voters.
+At the Academy Award season, the film received nominations for Best Picture, Best Director, Best Original Screenplay, Best Cinematography, and Best Film Editing; and won Best Original Score, Best Production Design, Best Makeup and Hairstyling, and Best Costume Design.

 The Grand Budapest Hotel was a candidate for other awards for excellence in writing, acting, directing, and technical achievement.
 It received nominations such as the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture and the César Award for Best Foreign Film.
 The film's other wins include three Critics' Choice Movie Awards, five British Academy Film Awards, and a Golden Globe in the category of Best Motion Picture—Musical or Comedy.

+Legacy

+As of 2025, The Grand Budapest Hotel remains the highest-grossing Anderson film, and is one of the director's best reviewed entries according to aggregate scores from Metacritic and Rotten Tomatoes.
+It dominates most titles in media coverage of Anderson's filmography.
+In retrospectives of twenty-first century cinema, The Grand Budapest Hotel frequently places in the upper half of ranked lists of generally 100 films.
+Publications such as Rolling Stone and Time highlighted the world building and debated the film's representation of fascism.
+An assessment by Vulture cited Fiennes's portrayal of Gustave as a standout among Anderson film characters for his mannerisms and physicality.